qpeano/DataStorage/README.md

 - Fomatting

 The label of a DataUnit can not contain any special characters. they should only us alphanumeric characters amd underscore.
 The whitespaces used to distinguish a layer from another is very important, not adding enough whitespace will result in a unit being in a lower layer than it should be.
 Directly changing the DataStorage file should thus be done very carefully.

-- Developement Thus Far

-A proof of concept was made in August 2021.
-Developement was then on-and-off, yealding two more versions (DataCollection, and DataSet), both more or less an extenstion of the proof of concept.
-These versions, while essential for the developement of my programming ability, were and still are basic and lack the nested DataUnit feature that is present in the DataStorge class.
-That was the most difficult feature to implement.
-Months were spent with pen and paper to try to create an algorithm to handle it.
-The implementation, used as of 2022-10-09, was one of many algorithms, though this one actually made it into code.

-- What Is Next

-Extensive testing is still needed to make sure that the nested works for numerous configurations of DataUnits and fragments.
-The plan after that is to store the DataStorage in a binary file to save space, implementing a method called "snapshot" where user can get the current state of the DataStorage in a text file/ string, with the formatting seen in (1).
-Implementations of other methdos used in DataStorage, such as retrieval of data from a specific DataUnit, is also on the list to get done.